-The recently enacted law limits state flexibility with regard to the types of SNAP E&T programs under which a SNAP recipient may qualify for an exception.
-Specifically, it says that such a program must be part of a program of career and technical education (as defined under the Perkins Act) that may be completed in not more than 4 years.5 The law also allows exceptions for SNAP E&T students enrolled in remedial courses, basic adult education, literacy, or English as a second language.
-We are not aware of any state that currently allows noncareer oriented enrollment in an institution of higher education, or post-baccalaureate education, to count as a SNAP E&T activity.6
+The recently enacted law limits state flexibility with regard to the third exception.
+The change affects the SNAP eligibility of students who are enrolled at least half time at an institution of higher education through the SNAP E&T program.5 Specifically, it says that students can be eligible to participate in SNAP only if they are part of a program of career and technical education (as defined under the Perkins Act) that may be completed in not more than 4 years.6 The law also allows exceptions for SNAP E&T students enrolled in remedial courses, basic adult education, literacy, or English as a second language.
+FNS has stated they intend to publish a proposed rule establishing how to determine which courses or programs are part of program of career and technical education as defined by the Perkins Act.
+We are not aware of any state that currently allows non-career oriented enrollment in an institution of higher education, or post-baccalaureate education, to count as a SNAP E&T activity.7

 Even after the new restrictions on states, these exceptions provide more flexibility than is often recognized.
 For example, if a student is assigned to a program as part of a TANF work program, the exception remains even if the student later stops receiving TANF benefits.
-Tattes may also choose to recognize an employment-focused educational program that a student has self-enrolled in either as a SNAP E&T component or as "another program for the purpose of employment and training."8 The reference to Career and Technical Education funded under Perkins Act may be a useful way for a state to determine that a course of study is employmentfocused, without requiring SNAP staff independently to review and judge curricula.
+States may also choose to recognize an employment-focused